Bringing a 60 year old treaty into the 21st century

 Further, the current Treaty ignores climate change, leaving Columbia Basin communities unprepared for that immense challenge.
 On top of this, in September 2024, the flood control portion of the treaty will change unless the two countries reach a new agreement first.
 This change is not yet well defined but will shift responsibility for flood control from Canada to the U.S.

 Without a solid plan, this may sow chaos for the hydrosystem’s precariously balanced priorities.
 The U.S. NGO Treaty Caucus is gravely concerned that federal agencies will further de-prioritize the health of fish and wildlife in response.
-Detailed planning for this potential shift must begin approximately one year in advance, which is only one year away from now.
-Advance planning is four years overdue.
+Detailed planning for this potential shift must begin approximately one year in advance, which is less than one year away from now.
+Advance planning is more than four years overdue.